 - Crib Bedding: Because baby is usually wrapped in a swaddle or sleepsack, your crib bedding will stay pretty dry those first few months.
 I recommend stocking up on at least 2 crib sheets so you can rotate them through the wash.
 Aside from crib sheets, no other crib bedding is needed for a newborn.
 Crib quilts and crib bumpers are not approved by the American Academy of Pediatrics for safe sleep.

 - Crib Mattress: All crib mattresses are manufactured in standard dimensions so you don’t need to worry about the size.
-Focus on choosing a non-toxic, breathable crib mattress.
+Focus on choosing an organic crib mattress, or at least a non-toxic, breathable one.

 - Waterproof mattress cover: Protect your crib mattress from soiling by placing a waterproof mattress cover on it first thing.